lambdamatt/LUKS_dual_boot/README.md

 ## 19
 ![](images/19.png)
 Create a crypttab file
-sda3_crypt is the mapper lable for sda3, the UUID should be for /dev/sda3 and 'none luks,discard' options are added This one-liner will set it up correctly, assuming again that the device is /dev/sda
+sda3_crypt is the mapper label for sda3, the UUID should be for /dev/sda3 and 'none luks,discard' options are added This one-liner will set it up correctly, assuming again that the device is /dev/sda

 ```